 In addition to our plethora of Poms, our homestead family includes Lilly, our girls' stubborn Shetland pony and Miss Molly, our faithful, patient Jersey milk cow.
 Miss Molly, named for an old Texas fiddle tune, has been the sole responsibility of my two oldest sons, both devoted Texas fiddler musicians.
 Each week, she donates awesome milk (from our perspective) for our family's private consumption.
 Photo: Lilly warmly welcomes Molly's little Macho into the world just minutes after his birth.

 Photo: My Petticoat partner sharing treats with some of our fur babies in their 2 1/2 acre playground.
 What a life!
 Her second favorite spot is the above ground garden, (fenced area in the upper right of the photo).

 Our animal interest also includes a deep affection for horses.
 We have Lilly, our Shetland Pony, who gives each rider a test in patience and endurance (Ha!); Shiner, our fantastic bomb proof kid horse who makes us wish we had owned a horse our whole life; Glory, who was our own to break and train under saddle; and also my own personal favorite Horatio, a rare and absolutely gorgeous blue eyed Tobiano paint colt that we are training from the ground up.
-Our horses and our Poms share our five acres, share our time, and share our hearts.
+Our horses and our Poms share our space, share our time, and share our hearts.
 (Photo at left: our new cedar post shelter, complete with Mr. Ed. door)

 Once our puppies become active, they are given round-pen play time in the shade of our Oak covered yard.
 Their early puppy-hood is spent in a natual setting, and they are given plenty of freedom to romp, play and explore while being socialized by gentle, careful hands.